pvieytes/igel/readme.md

 ###Start local server for testing
-Run a mirror websocket server on ws://localhost:8080/websocket
+How to run a mirror websocket server on ws://localhost:8080/websocket

 ```shell
 $ cd /path/to/project/